SolutionsCloud/apidoc/docs/source/source.rst

 * description: A description of the string
 * sample: A sample value which will be displayed in the sample fieldset.
+* optional: A boolean indicating if the parameter is compulsory or optional.
+Default False.
+* constraints: A dictionary of constraints
+  * maxLength: A positive integer is expected.
+  * minLength: A positive integer is expected.
+  * pattern: A string is expected.
+It who should be a regular expression, according to the ECMA 262 regular expression dialect.
+  * format: A string is expteced.
+It must be one of the values ​​found in this list (date-time, email, hostname, ipv4, ipv6, uri).
+  * enum: An array of string is expected.
+  * default: A string is expected.
+  * everything else: A string is expected

 sample: